Camp Fire (2018): Remainder of the day

 The first hours saw a cascade of failures in the emergency alert system, rooted in its patchwork, opt-in nature, and compounded by a loss of 17 cell towers.
 Thousands of calls to 9-1-1 inundated two emergency dispatchers on duty.
 Emergency alerts suffered human error as city officials failed to include four at-risk areas of the city in evacuation orders and technical error as emergency alerts failed to reach 94 percent of residents in some areas and even in areas with the highest success still failed to reach 25 percent of those residents signed up.

+At about 1:00 p.m., the wind slackened enough to allow fixed-wing air tankers to operate effectively.
+Nine air tankers operated for the next four-and-a-half hours: five S-2s, a DC-10, and three other large air tankers.
+They collectively dropped more than 69,000 USgal of fire retardant on November 8 alone.

+Fixed-wing air tankers ceased flying at 5:30 p.m.
+By 6:00 p.m., the fire had burned not quite 55000 acre.

+November 9–25

 The day after the fire started, PG&E employees noted the Big Bend's line equipment on the ground.

 On November 10, an estimate placed the number of structures destroyed at 6,713, which surpassed the Tubbs Fire as the most destructive wildfire in California history, but that has since been updated to 18,793.

 By November 15, 5,596 firefighters, 622 engines, 75 water tenders, 101 handcrews, 103 bulldozers, and 24 helicopters from all over the Western United States were deployed to fight the fire.

 In the first week, the fire burned tens of thousands of acres per day.
 Containment on the western half was achieved when the fire reached primary highway and roadway arteries that formed barriers.
 In the second week the fire expanded by several thousand acres per day along a large uncontained fire line.
-Each day, containment increased by 5 percent along the uncontained eastern half of the fire that expanded into open timber and high country.
+Each day, containment increased by five percent along the uncontained eastern half of the fire that expanded into open timber and high country.